-Postgraduate Degree Class Mark 90- Exceptional Distinction Upper-range 100 100 Exceptional work of the highest quality attaining all leaning distinction outcomes of the unit, all criteria of assessment and displaying significant originality and/or deep insight.
+90- Exceptional Distinction Exceptional work of the highest quality attaining all leaning outcomes of the unit, all criteria of assessment and displaying significant originality and/or deep insight.
 1. Outstanding answer with no significant omissions.
 Excellent breadth and depth of understanding of context for the question and addresses wider issues and interrelationships.
-Shows significant innovation and/or Upper-range 95 originality.
-2. Identifies and uses a range of relevant materials to very distinction good effect, showing very advanced knowledge and demonstrating a mastery of relevant principles, techniques, evidence and theories that goes substantially beyond module lectures/core textbooks, with outstanding critical analysis and insight and very effective integration with own ideas.
-Upper-range 92 3.
-Excellent structure/organisation expressing clarity and distinction originality.
+Shows significant innovation and/or Upper-range distinction 95 originality.
+2. Identifies and uses a range of relevant materials to very good effect, showing very advanced knowledge and demonstrating a mastery of relevant principles, techniques, evidence and theories that goes substantially beyond module lectures/core textbooks, with outstanding critical analysis and insight and very effective Upper-range distinction integration with own ideas.
+3. Excellent structure/organisation expressing clarity and originality.
 Highly relevant, logical and well-focussed progression of argument.
 Situates analysis very effectively within current academic and/or policy debates.
-4. Excellent writing style and accurate grammar and spelling.
+Upper-range distinction 92 4.
+Excellent writing style and accurate grammar and spelling.
 Accurately and clearly communicates key points very effectively with no significant errors.
 Consistently references sources in line with the format set out in student handbooks.
-Excellent presentation skills 80- including use of IT and other resources.
-Mid rango 00 80- Outstanding Distinction Outstanding work of the highest quality, demonstrating Mid-range distinction 88 33 comprehensive knowledge, excellent critical analysis and/or distilletion originality, high level of accuracy, relevance, presentation and appropriate skills.
-Excellent answer with no significant omissions.
-Excellent breadth and depth of understanding of context for the question, key issues and interrelationships.
+Excellent presentation skills including use of IT and other resources.
+80- 89 Outstanding Distinction Outstanding work of the highest quality, demonstrating comprehensive knowledge, excellent critical analysis and/or originality, high level of accuracy, relevance, presentation and appropriate skills.
+1. Excellent answer with no significant omissions.
+Excellent breadth and depth of understanding of context for the Mid-range distinction 88

+1 1 2. question, key issues and interrelationships.
 Shows some ambitious and perceptive use of innovation in methods and/or thinking.
-2. Identifies and uses a range of relevant materials to very good effect, showing very advanced knowledge and demonstrating a mastery of relevant principles, techniques, evidence and theories that goes Mid-range distinction 85 substantially beyond module lectures/core textbooks, with outstanding critical analysis and insight and very effective integration with own ideas.
-3. Very high level structure/organisation.
+Identifies and uses a range of relevant materials to very good effect, showing very advanced knowledge and demonstrating a mastery of relevant principles, techniques, evidence and theories that goes substantially Mid-range distinction 85 3. beyond module lectures/core textbooks, with outstanding critical analysis and insight and very effective integration with own ideas.
+Very high level structure/organisation.
 Very well focused/relevant, logical, coherent and convincing argument throughout.
-Situates analysis effectively within current academic and/or policy debates.
-4. Excellent writing style and accurate grammar and spelling.
+Situates analysis effectively within Mid-range distinction 82 4. current academic and/or policy debates.
+Excellent writing style and accurate grammar and spelling.
 Accurately and clearly communicates key points very effectively with no significant errors.
 Consistently references sources in line with student handbooks.
-Mid-range distinction 82 Excellent presentation skills including use of IT and other 70 resources.
-Distinction Lower range 70 70- 79 Excellent work of high quality, demonstrating extensive Lower-range distinction 78 73 knowledge, very good critical analysis, high level of accuracy, distiliction relevance, presentation and appropriate skills.
+Excellent presentation skills including use of IT and other resources.
+70- Distinc Lower-range 78 79 ent work of high quality, demonstrating extensive distinction ' 75 distiliction edge, very good critical analysis, high level of accuracy, nce, presentation and appropriate skills.
 1. Very good answer with no significant omissions.
 Very good understanding of context for the question, key issues and interrelationships.
 Shows good independent thinking or use of very good methods.
+2 , - Lower -range 75 3.
 Identifies and uses a range of relevant materials to very good effect, showing advanced knowledge and demonstrating a mastery of relevant principles, techniques, evidence and theories that goes beyond module lectures/core textbooks, with good critical analysis and integration of original thought.
 Further and wide ranging evidence could have been incorporated.
 Very good structure and argumentation.
-Well focused, showing considerable analytical skills, relevant and Lower -range distinction 75 coherent argument throughout.
+Well focused, showing considerable analytical skills, relevant and distinction 73 coherent argument throughout.
 Very good awareness of relevant academic and/or policy debates but opportunities to improve the balance of the arguments presented.
-Lower -range distinction 72 Very good writing style and accurate grammar and spelling.
-Accurately and clearly communicates key points very effectively with no significant errors.
-Consistently references sources in line with student handbooks.
-Excellent presentation skills including use of IT and other resources.
+Lower -range distinction 72 4.